GustavoSAmboni/GustavoSAmboni/README.md

 I'm a Full Stack .NET Developer based in Santa Catarina, Brazil, currently helping people to build the future at [ANDRITZ](https://www.andritz.com/).

-🎈 I believe that dreams can be turned into software—and sometimes, software enable new dreams to come true.
+🎈 I believe that dreams can be turned into software—and sometimes, software enables new dreams to come true.

 ## 🎀 What I Do

 - Craft scalable and maintainable applications using .NET and modern web technologies
 - Collaborate with teams to deliver high-quality solutions
 - Continuously learn, experiment, and share knowledge
-- Turn ideas into reality with clean, efficient code
+- Turn beautiful ideas into reality with nice-looking code

 ## 🎯 About Me